sapphiredev/shapeshift/UPGRADING-v3-v4.md

 - `s.boolean.false` is now `s.boolean().false()` to allow for custom options as second argument.
 - `s.boolean.true` is now `s.boolean().true()` to allow for custom options as second argument.
 - `s.boolean` is now `s.boolean()` to allow for custom options as argument.
+- `s.default(...)` now gets a second parameter to allow for custom options as argument.
+- `s.default(...).default(...)` now gets a second parameter to allow for custom options as argument.
 - `s.date.equal` is now `s.date().equal()` to allow for custom options as argument.
 - `s.date.greaterThan` is now `s.date().greaterThan()` to allow for custom options as argument.
 - `s.date.greaterThanOrEqual` is now `s.date().greaterThanOrEqual()` to allow for custom options as argument.